↑

 Ready for more?
 Here are my latest posts!

-- Best Printable Advent Bible Reading Plan for Rest
+• Best Printable Advent Bible Reading Plan for Rest

-- 9 Self-care Tips to Lower Your Blood Pressure
+• 4 Quick & Easy Tips to Lower Blood Pressure

-Lisa Kimrey is a 30-year veteran registered nurse, speaker, and author of the Bible study, The Self-care Impact: Motivation and Inspiration for Wellness.
-At Mylifenurse, Lisa writes about simple ways to care for yourself to stay happy, healthy, and rejuvenated while you serve and care for others.
-Combining her years of nursing expertise with Scripture-based encouragement, Lisa shows readers easy ways to begin and maintain their self-care journey – without feeling guilty.
 Be sure to grab your FREE Self-care Starter Guide!
+Lisa Kimrey is a 33-year veteran registered nurse (RN), speaker, and author of the Bible study, The Self-care Impact: Motivation and Inspiration for Wellness.
+At Mylifenurse, Lisa combines her nursing expertise with Scripture-based encouragement to show readers who serve and care for others how to begin and maintain their self-care journey – without feeling guilty or overwhelmed – to feel happy, healthy, and rejuvenated.

 I appreciate you sharing this blog post.
 Thanks Again.
 Cool.